ahmadajmi/multilingualwithangular/README.md

 <h2>{{ 'HELLO' | translate }}</h2>
 ```

-A better way is to use the `translate` directive, using the directive is better than using the filter as described in [translate-directive] docs.
+A better way is to use the `translate` directive, using the directive is better than using the filter as described in [translate-directive] documentation.

 ``` html
 <h2 translate>HELLO</h2>